Single-photon avalanche diode: Applications

 Since the 1970s, the applications of SPADs have increased significantly.
-Recent examples of their use include LIDAR, time of flight (ToF) 3D imaging, PET scanning, single-photon experimentation within physics, fluorescence lifetime microscopy, optical communications (particularly quantum key distribution), and digital night vision.
+Recent examples of their use include LIDAR, time of flight (ToF) 3D imaging, PET scanning, single-photon experimentation within physics, fluorescence lifetime microscopy, optical communications (particularly quantum key distribution), digital night vision, and ultrahigh sensitivity cameras.

 Operation

 Figure 1 - Thin SPAD cross-section.

 Structures

 SPADs are semiconductor devices that are based on a p–n junction that is reverse-biased at an operating voltage that exceeds the junction's breakdown voltage (Figure 1).
 "At this bias, the electric field is so high [higher than 3×10^{5} V/cm] that a single charge carrier injected into the depletion layer can trigger a self-sustaining avalanche.
 The current rises swiftly [sub-nanosecond rise-time] to a macroscopic steady level in the milliampere range.
 If the primary carrier is photo-generated, the leading edge of the avalanche pulse marks [with picosecond time jitter] the arrival time of the detected photon."
 The current continues until the avalanche is quenched by lowering the bias voltage down to or below the breakdown voltage: the lower electric field is no longer able to accelerate carriers to impact-ionize with lattice atoms, therefore current ceases.
 In order to be able to detect another photon, the bias voltage must be raised again above breakdown.

 "This operation requires a suitable circuit, which has to: